Numerous studies show that emotional intelligence scores predict performance on critical life success factors. How strong is this effect?

 The other key contributors are “Increase Empathy” and “Pursue Noble Goals” — which are in the “Give Yourself” part of the Six Seconds Model.
 As Harvard Business School’s Clayton Christiansen has written, true success requires looking outside ourselves.
 This finding suggests that the highest success in life requires connections with others, and the application of emotional intelligence skills toward a meaningful purpose.

-For further details, including the analysis of which specific emotional intelligence competencies are tied to the success factors, download the White Paper for free by filling in the form below.
-You will receive the White Paper (PDF) as well as a set of slides (PPTx) to share these findings.
+For further details, including the analysis of which specific emotional intelligence competencies are tied to the success factors, download the State of the Heart report for free by filling in the form below.

 What’s new in emotional intelligence?